SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

 Since $tr(\bar{\Sigma}^i_{t-1}x^i_1{x^i_1}^T)=\sum_{s=1}^K\lambda^s$, where $\lambda^s$ is the $s_{th}$ eigenvalue of $\bar{\Sigma}^i_{t-1}x^i_1{x^i_1}^T$, all eigenvalues of $ G^i_t$ are less than or equal to one.
 Notice that $\bar{\Sigma}^i_t$ is a covariance matrix and therefore, is positive semi-definite.
 But since our covariance matrices are invertible, they are positive definite.
 Hence, if all elements of $x^i_t$ are positive, then all eigenvalues of $G^i_t$ would be less than one.
 The eigenvalues of $G^i_t$ that are one are due to some elements of $x^i_t$ being zero, thus making some rows of $\bar{\Sigma}^i_{t-1}x^i_1{x^i_1}^T$ to be all zeros.
 Therefore, contraction would not happen on those rows.
 However, for each element of $\theta$, e.g., $(\theta)_k$, there is at least one agent with non-zero $(x^i_t)_k>0$.
 Based on assumption \ref{ass:rel_con}, for some set $\{s_1, \cdots, s_t\}$, we have $\prod_{s=s_{t-1}}^{s_t} \bar{T}_sD(G_s)$ to have eigenvalues that are less than one (each block of $\bar{T}_t$ is a row stochastic matrix and therefore, all its eigenvalues are less than or equal to one, and we also assume that if $T^{ij}_t>0,$ then $T^{ij}_t>\delta$ for some $\delta>0$) and thus, $\prod_{s=s_{t-1}}^{s_t} \bar{T}_sD(G_s)$ is a contraction.
 Therefore, we have $\lim_{t\rightarrow \infty } ||\bar{T}_tD(G_t)\cdots \bar{T}_1D(G_1)\tilde{I}\theta||=0$.
 Consequently, we have $\lim_{t\rightarrow \infty } \bar{\theta}_t=\tilde{I}\theta$.

-In order to extend the proof to our asynchronous setting, we use the global clock as described in the proof of Lemma \ref{lm:sigma_p2pfl}.
-All of the above equations can be written for this global clock and the proof will hold. \end{proof} Using lemmas \ref{lm:sigma_p2pfl} and \ref{lm:estimation_p2pfl}, the estimation of clients converges to the true model parameter with their uncertainty (variance) converging to zero.
+\end{proof} Using lemmas \ref{lm:sigma_p2pfl} and \ref{lm:estimation_p2pfl}, the estimation of clients converges to the true model parameter with their uncertainty (variance) converging to zero.
 Hence, clients can learn the true model parameter with sufficient data observations.

-The difference that \sys{} has to the setting of the above proof above is that $T_t$ changes according to our robust aggregation rule.
+The difference that \sys{} has with the setting of the above proof above is that $T_t$ changes by time according to our robust aggregation rule.
 Therefore, in order to prove the theorem, it suffices to show that $T_t$ will satisfy the relaxed connectivity constraint.
 Since $A_t$ satisfies the relaxed connectivity constraint, we need to show that if there is an edge between users $i$ and $j$, then $T^{ij}_t>\delta$ with high probability for some $\delta>0$.